 - January 10, 1919: A monument to the memory of Southern Yukon men who died in the battle fields in Europe is unveiled at the cemetery December 8.
 The first donation towards the monument is made by Mr. and Mrs. E.J.
 White.

-- January 24, 1919: The Yukon Development League is organized in Dawson on January 21, 1919.
+- January 24, 1919: The Yukon Development League was organized in Dawson on January 21st.
 The object of the organization is to secure development in the Yukon.

 - February 14, 1919: News from Dawson on January 30th that trapper Bob Levac narrowly escaped death when mauled by a grizzly near Fraser Falls in the Stewart River country.
 Intervention by his dog no doubt saved him, but the bear killed the heroic dog.
 Levac was able to reach Mayo, 20 miles away, by dog sled for assistance.

 - February 14, 1919: Venus Mine which was closed in 1918, is leased to Montana parties and resumes work June 1st.

 - February 14, 1919: A series of brief articles report on divers exploring the wreck of the Princess Sophia in search of more bodies.
 The bodies of two women have been spotted but recovery has not been possible.